samjulien/blog/_posts/2018-07-30-secure-your-gaming-company-with-auth0-fraud-protection.markdown

   - socure
   - ciam
 related:
+  - 2018-02-16-the-6-billion-reason-your-business-needs-advanced-fraud-protection
-  -
+  - 2017-10-27-where-video-game-authentication-falls-short-and-how-gamers-can-stay-safe
 ---

-In April 2018, Epic Games’ _Fortnite_ generated [$296 million](https://techcrunch.com/2018/05/25/fortnite-had-a-296-million-april/)—more than double what it generated in February.
+In April 2018, Epic Games’ [Fortnite generated $296 million](https://techcrunch.com/2018/05/25/fortnite-had-a-296-million-april/)—more than double what it generated in February.
 Growth was rapid across mobile, console, and PC platforms.

-At the same time as users peaked in February 2018 with [3,400,000 simultaneous logins, mysterious charges](https://kotaku.com/whats-really-going-on-with-all-those-hacked-fortnite-ac-1823965781) began to appear in users' accounts, ranging from $99.99 to $149.99.
+At the same time as users peaked in February 2018 with 3,400,000 simultaneous logins, [mysterious charges began to appear in users' accounts](https://kotaku.com/whats-really-going-on-with-all-those-hacked-fortnite-ac-1823965781), ranging from $99.99 to $149.99.
 Hackers made off with one-off charges and often racked up multiple thefts from single users.
 [One player even struggled to pay his rent](https://www.reddit.com/r/FORTnITE/comments/841zdn/account_hacked_epic_please_help_thats_my_rent/) as a result of the total financial damage.
 Thieves exposed critical data via multiple log-in attempts, posted sign-in codes, and offered upgrades at steep discounts.

 The example isn't isolated.
 Annually, [cyber thieves make off with over 40 percent](https://www.panopticonlabs.com/our-technology/) of video-game publishers' in-game revenue.
-As the global industry [sales top $100 billion](https://seekingalpha.com/article/4184342-video-games-taking-will-esports-become-larger-sports), more criminals are taking notice, and more companies are at risk.
+As the global [gaming industry's sales top $100 billion](https://seekingalpha.com/article/4184342-video-games-taking-will-esports-become-larger-sports), more criminals are taking notice, and more companies are at risk.

 In 2018, it will be critical for gaming companies to know exactly who is logging into their system, when, how, and from where — in order to create a safe and productive environment that users trust and continue to visit.